-Set below the verdant slopes of the spectacular Usambara and Pare Eastern Arc Mountain ranges and overseen by iconic snow-capped peak of Kilimanjaro, Mkomazi a virgin breathtaking beauty exhibiting unique natural treasures and immense sense of space adds to the fulfillment of high visitor enjoyment expectations – a much needed bridge between northern circuit and coastal attractions.
+Mkomazi sits below the spectacular Usambara and Pare Eastern Arc Mountain ranges.
+Overseen by the iconic snow-capped peak of Kilimanjaro.
+Mkomazi is a breathtaking beauty exhibiting unique natural treasures.
+It serves as a much needed bridge between the northern circuit and coastal attractions.

-Everyday, thousands of people pass within a few kilometers of Mkomazi on one of Tanzania’s busiest highways.
-These and northern circuit safari – goers are now most welcome to discover the treasures of this wedge of hilly semi-arid Savannah – home of large herds of giraffe, eland, hartebeest, zebra, buffalo and elephant.
-Mkomazi is vital refuge for two highly endangered species, the charismatic black rhino and sociable African wild dog, both of which were successfully reintroduced in the 1990s.
+Everyday thousands of people pass within a few kilometers of Mkomazi on one of Tanzania’s busiest highways.
+Safari goers are welcome to discover the treasures of this hilly semi-arid Savannah.
+Home to one of the largest herds of giraffe, eland, hartebeest, zebra, buffalo and elephant.
+Mkomazi is a vital refuge for two highly endangered species, the charismatic Black Rhino and sociable African Wild Dog.

-Mkomazi supports several dry-country specialists species that are rare elsewhere in Tanzania; these include the spectacular fringe-eared oryx, with its long back – sweeping horns, and the handsome spiral – horned lesser kudu.
-Oddest of all is the gerenuk, a gazelle distinguished by its slender neck, bizarre alien – like head, and habit of standing tall on its hind legs stretch for acacia leaves that other browsers cannot reach.
+Mkomazi supports several dry-country species that are rare elsewhere in Tanzania.
+These include the spectacular fringe-eared Oryx, with its long horns.
+The handsome spiral – horned Lesser Kudu.
+Oddest of all is the Gerenuk, a Gazelle distinguished by its slender neck and unique head.
+It has a habit of standing tall on its hind legs stretched to reach acacia leaves.

-A game reserve since 1951, this new National Park takes its name from Pare tribe’s word for “scoop of water”, referring to little water.
-It is a fantastic destination for birdwatchers, with more than 450 avian species recorded, among them dry – country endemics such as the cobalt – chested vulturine guinea-fowl, other large ground birds such as ostrich, kori bustard, secretary bird, ground horn-bill and some migratory species including Eurasian roller.
+Mkomazi has been a game reserve since 1951.
+This new National Park takes its name from the Pare tribe’s word for “scoop of water”.
+It is a fantastic destination for birdwatchers, with more than 450 avian species recorded.

 Size: 3,245 sq km (1,240 sq miles)

-Location: Northern Tanzania split between Kilimanjaro and Tanga administrative regions.
+Location: Northern Tanzania split between Kilimanjaro and Tanga regions.
 The park also borders Tsavo west National Park in Kenya.
-The Zange entrance gate lies 112 km (69 miles) from Moshi, 550 km (341 miles) from Mwalimu J. K. Nyerere International Airport - Dar es Salaam, 142 km (88.7 miles) from Kilimanjaro International Airport, 120 km (75 miles) from Kilimanjaro National Park – the roof of Africa and 6 km (3.7 miles) from the town of Same.
+The Zange entrance gate is 112 kilometers (69 miles) from Moshi, 550 kilometers (341 miles) from Mwalimu J. K. Nyerere International Airport - Dar es Salaam, 142 kilometers (88.7 miles) from Kilimanjaro International Airport, 120 kilometers (75 miles) from Kilimanjaro National Park – the roof of Africa and 6 kilometers (3.7 miles) from the town of Same.

-Late June – early September is best for large mammal and bird watching.
-Scenic beauty is at its peak March – June.
+Late June through early September is best for large mammal and bird watching.
+High/Peak season March – June.